hmrc/play-fsm/README.md

 - Do NOT put functions and framework components in a state; a state should be immutable and serializable.
 - Define transitions using curried methods.
 It works well with action builders.
 - When the transition depends on some external operation(s), pass it as a function(s).
-- GET actions should be idempotent, i.e. should only render existing or historical state.
-- POST actions should always invoke some state transition and be followed be a redirect.
-- Generate backlink using provided `getCallFor` and breadcrumbs head state if any.

 ## Common patterns